 But if you do put all your content in the cloud, then you can access it from anywhere.
 You can call up processing resources when you need them, for instance for batch creation of proxies, or to do large-scale transcoding.

 The real transformative technology, though, is cloud editing.
 All your media is in the cloud, as is all the metadata.
 With EditShare FLEX, you can host the edit software – whichever platform is your preference – within the storage network.
-If the storage network is in the cloud, so too is your edit software.
+If the post-production storage network is in the cloud, so too is your edit software.
 Remote desktop technologies like PC-over-IP (PCoIP) means you have the look and feel of a traditional edit suite, but it is all happening at some distant location.

 You can access huge resources without the cost or time of moving large amounts of content.
 With good, automated proxy generation you can work with even a modest broadband connection.